Insurance is one of the biggest expenses associated with running a car, but there are ways to save money on your annual premium.

 Obviously, not crashing is a good thing in general.
 Never mind the immediate stresses of a prang, for the next three years (at least), your insurance will be more expensive.

-All thanks to the no-claims bonus that you shattered – along with someone else’s headlight…
+That’s all thanks to the no-claims bonus you shattered – along with someone else’s headlight…

 With age and experience come a great many things, including cheaper car insurance.
 Both 21 and 25 are big milestones when it comes to lower quotes.

-If all else fails and you can afford to go without a car, sit on your licence until you’re a bit older.
+If you can afford to go without a car, sit on your licence until you’re a bit older.
 Pass your test as early as possible, though.
-Remember, they ask how long you’ve had your licence when totting up quotes.
+Remember, insurance companies will ask how long you’ve had your licence when totting up quotes.

-How not to save money on your car insurance…
+How NOT to save money on car insurance

-Don’t lie on your policy, about anything – simple as that.
-Don’t lie about modifications, the miles you’re doing, where you live, what you do, where the car is parked and so on.
+Be honest about everything – simple as that.
+Don’t lie about modifications, the miles you’ll be driving, where you live, what you do, or where the car is parked.

 Any untruths will invalidate your policy in the event of an accident.
 It’s not worth the risk.